Mokshitha1303/Punjabi-to-English-Translator/Project details.md

-# Punjabi-to-English-Translator
-This is a model that is built to traslate Punjabi to English and English to Punjabi
 <h1>Punjabi to English Neural Machine Translation</h1>

 <p>This project implements a sequence-to-sequence (seq2seq) model for translating Punjabi text to English.
 It leverages an encoder-decoder architecture with attention mechanism for better translation quality.</p>